taps453/Selenium_Java/Java_notes.md

 ##### Final variable - Value of final variable can't be change.
 ##### Final Method - Final method can't be overridden in any child class.
 ##### Final class  - Final Class can't be overridden in java.

+#### Abstract Class
+- Class which is declared with the abstract keyword is known as an abstract class.
+It can have abstract and non abstract methods.
+- Abstract methods are the Methods without implementation.
+- Abstraction is a process of hiding the implementation details and showing only functionality to the user.
+Abstraction lets you focus on what the object does instead of how it does it.
+- Abstract Class needs to be extended and its method implemented.
+Abstract class cannot be instantiated.

+#### Interface
+- Interface is used to achieve the 100% Abstraction in Java.
+In Interface, only abstract method are allowed.
+- All Variables declared in Interface should be Constant. i.e public static final
+- You can't create the Object of Interface.
+- An Interface is declared by using the interface keyword.

+#### Encapsulation
+- Encapsulation in Java is a process of wrapping code and data together into a single unit.
+-